 Flushing Device 91-44357Q 2 9192 Attaches to the water intakes; provides a fresh water connection when flushing the cooling system or operating the engine.

 Protecting External Outboard Components

-• Lubricate all outboard components listed in Maintenance - Inspection and Maintenance Schedule.
+- Lubricate all outboard components listed in Maintenance Inspection and Maintenance Schedule - Touch up any paint nicks.
+See your dealer for touch-up paint.

 STORAGE